Cayley–Dickson construction: Further algebras

 The Cayley–Dickson construction can be carried on ad infinitum, at each step producing a power-associative algebra whose dimension is double that of the algebra of the preceding step.
+These include the 64-dimensional sexagintaquatronions (or 64-nions), the 128-dimensional centumduodetrigintanions (or 128-nions), the 256-dimensional ducentiquinquagintasexions (or 256-nions), and ad infinitum.
 All the algebras generated in this way over a field are quadratic: that is, each element satisfies a quadratic equation with coefficients from the field.